 - FTSE4Good Index Series: created in 2001 by the global index company FTSE Russell and belongs to the London Stock Exchange Group, for the purpose of aiding investment in sustainable companies.
 FTSE4Good includes over 300 indicators on 14 different topics which are analyzed twice a year and grouped into three main pillars: environmental, social and corporate governance.
 The FTSE Russell methodology is solely based on public information, which demands a high level of transparency of the companies.
 Enel Chile has been recognized in the categories of “Emerging Markets Index” and “Latin America Index”.

-Vigeo Eiris: evaluates the integration of social, environmental and corporate governance factors within organizations and their strategies, operations and management, with a focus on promoting economic performance, responsible investment and the creation of sustainable value.
-Enel Chile has been included in the Best EM Performers ranking since December 2017, measuring environmental, social and corporate gobernance performance of 843 companies from 31 emerging countries in 32 sectors.
+- Vigeo Eiris: evaluates the integration of social, environmental and corporate governance factors within organizations and their strategies, operations and management, with a focus on promoting economic performance, responsible investment and the creation of sustainable value.
+Enel Chile is part of the top 100 of the Best EM Performers ranking since December 2017, measuring environmental, social and corporate gobernance performance of 843 companies from 31 emerging countries in 32 sectors.
 It should be noted that Vigeo Eiris has no stock market index for the Latin American markets.